BelledonneCommunications/flexisip-account-manager/INSTALL.md

 Thoses variables can then be set using Docker-Compose, a bash script or a web-server.

-If you're installing FlexiAPI from the RPM package you can find the configuration file at `/etc/flexisip-account-manager/flexiapi.env`.
+If you're installing FlexiAPI from the RedHat or Debian package you can find the configuration file at `/etc/flexisip-account-manager/flexiapi.env`.

+Check also the [RELEASE.md](RELEASE.md) to check if you don't have specific migrations to do between releases.

 # 1.a Manual setup